 See Publish hosted feature layers for more information.

-Once you've published a hosted feature layer, you can create views of the data in the feature layer.
+Once you publish a hosted feature layer, you can create views of the data in the feature layer.
 Hosted feature layer views reference the same data as the hosted feature layer used to create the view, but you can apply different editing, sharing, and other settings to the view.
 See Create hosted feature layer views for more information.

 Feature layer views

-Hosted WFS layers are read-only, OGC-compliant views of hosted feature layers.
+Hosted WFS layers are read-only views of hosted feature layers.
+WFS layers follow the OGC WFS specification.
 A hosted WFS layer and the hosted feature layer from which you publish it share the same data and initial metadata.

 See Publish hosted WFS layers for more information.